 By 1943, over a million tons of vegetables were being grown in gardens and allotments.

 During the course of the war, many propagandist moves were made to promote the importance of 'growing your own'.
 In addition to the circulation of familiar Ministry of Agriculture 'food flashes', literature and poster displays, anthems were also introduced.
-One such 'Dig for Victory' anthem went;
+One such 'Dig for Victory' anthem is shown to the right.

 Similarly to the 'Doctor Carrot' character, but this time using potatoes, 'Potato Pete' was another character introduced to encourage the population to eat home grown vegetables.